-Communication Studies is a broad field that overlaps with other disciplines within the social sciences and humanities.
+We expect our faculty to disseminate their work.
+However, Communication Studies is a broad field that overlaps with other disciplines within the social sciences and humanities.
 As such, we do not have a singular set of journals or outlets that "belong" uniquely to our field, nor is there a single flagship outlet within which all are expected to share their work.
-Therefore, it is not possible to provide a concrete listing of outlets in which we expect our faculty to disseminate their work.
-However, we can provide some details regarding our expectations for the quality of these outlets_and the candidate's responsibility for providing context for those outlets.
+Further scholarly work may take many different forms.

-Scholarship and creative activity may include but is not limited to:
+Scholarship and creative activity may include, but is not limited to:

 - a.
-Publications in peer reviewed journals (print or online). - b.
+Publications in peer reviewed journals (print or online) - b.
 Publications of scholarly books (print or online) - c.
 Conducting grant funded research - d.
 Grant-seeking submissions - e.
 Chapters within scholarly books (print or online) - f.
 Editing a scholarly book or journal (print or online) - g.
-Refereed conference paper. - h.
+Refereed conference paper - h.
 Refereed conference panel - i.
-Non-traditional scholarly publications (including non-print formats such as documentaries, invited taped lectures and the like) - j.
-Publication of book reviews in academic journals - k.
-Translations of scholarly work - I. Writing abstracts for scholarly publications - m.
-Other conference presentations or invited lectures - n.
+Non-traditional scholarly publications (such as, non-print formats such as documentaries, and multimedia presentation) - Development, adaptation, and/or innovation of software that supports research or scholarship of teaching efforts - k.
+Scholarship of Practice, which involves a candidate using their professional and/or academic expertise to address a real world problem for a client or other sponsor.
+Clients or sponsors may be external or internal to the university. - 1.
+Publication of book reviews in academic journals - m.
+Translations of scholarly work - n.
+Writing abstracts for scholarly publications - o.
+Other conference presentations or invited lectures - p.
 Research-based publications or presentations for a lay audience